econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 1. Liquidity provider APR `SHALL` be tracked by comparing the ratio of total value locked to issued liquidity provider tokens over time. `PeriodicState` events `SHALL` express the growth in the TVL/LP coin ratio in `Q64` notation.
-1. The registry and each market `SHALL` implement a 1-indexed nonce.
+1. The registry and each market `SHALL` implement a 1-indexed nonce, updated whenever state is mutated.

 ## Frontend